Tesla Model X review

 Car group tests

 The fact it’s such a unique proposition means it’s hard to match the Model X up to rivals.
-Expensive full size SUVs with high performance and fuel-saving plug-in hybrid tech include the Audi Q7, BMW X5, Mercedes GLE, Porsche Cayenne and Range Rover Sport, while the Volvo XC90 T8 hybrid also has environmental credentials.
-Buyers on the hunt for an SUV with electric-only power also have the option of the Audi e-tron, Mercedes EQC and Jaguar I-Pace - which won our 2018 Car of the Year award.
+Expensive full size SUVs with high performance and fuel-saving plug-in hybrid tech include the Audi Q7, BMW X5, Mercedes GLE, Porsche Cayenne and Range Rover Sport.
+Buyers on the hunt for an SUV with electric-only power also have the option of the Audi Q8 e-tron, Mercedes EQC, Jaguar I-Pace and the BMW iX.

-Tesla updated the Model X in early 2021, although the review here includes pre-facelift pictures.
-The most notable change was the replacement of the Performance trim-level with the new 1,006bhp Plaid model - which now sits alongside the Long Range car in the lineup.
+Tesla updated the Model X in early 2021, and the most notable change was the replacement of the Performance trim-level with the 1,006bhp Plaid model - which now sits alongside the standard dual-motor car in the lineup.
 The Plaid powertrain is a three-motor set-up and was originally developed for the revised Model S saloon but, as the two cars use the same platform, it's ready and able to go straight into the Model X.

-A light exterior makeover keeps things fresh with the Model X featuring a redesigned front bumper and diffuser, along with new 22-inch alloy wheels, while the cabin includes new tech such as a revised digital gauge cluster, a 17-inch infotainment screen and four wireless smartphone charging pads.
+A light exterior makeover also kept things fresh with a redesigned front bumper and diffuser, along with new 22-inch alloy wheels, while the cabin received new tech such as a revised digital gauge cluster, a 17-inch infotainment screen and four wireless smartphone charging pads.

-This being an exclusively electric car, there are no other powertrain versions available: your only choice with the Model X is how fast and how far you want it to go.
+With the Model X being an exclusively electric car, there are no other powertrain versions available: your only choice is how fast and how far you want it to go.
 There are plenty of options to choose from, though, including the strangely named Bioweapon Defence Mode, which filters impurities from the air coming into the cabin, including, it is claimed, bacteria and viruses.

 In this review

-- 1Verdict - currently readingIf you want a ludicrously quick crossover with all-electric drive and funny doors, the Tesla Model X is it
+- 1Verdict - currently readingIf you want a ludicrously quick crossover with all-electric drive and quirky doors, the Tesla Model X is it

 - 5Practicality, comfort and boot spaceVersatile and spacious, the Model X is one of the most practical EVs out there